Starting a Business – An Introduction on How to Start a Business

 Starting a business is the beginning of an adventure.
 Set yourself up for success by thinking through and addressing some of the common issues that arise when starting a business.
-Listed below are a few of the more common questions I have received over the years when working with clients who are starting a business.
+Listed below are a few of the more common questions I have received over the years when working with clients who want to learn how to start a business.
 The list is by no means exhaustive and look for additional articles covering additional topics in the future.
 Questions or comments?
-Like this article?
-Leave a review and more will follow!
-It only takes a few seconds.

 Every business is unique, and the issues they raise often depend on their particular facts and circumstances.
-If there are other topics you would like to see addressed or if you have questions about starting a New Jersey business or a New York business, do not hesitate to
+If there are other topics you would like to see addressed or if you have questions about how to start a business, do not hesitate to

 What Type of Entity Should I Use When Starting a Business?

-There are a variety of business forms that can potentially be used for starting a business.
+There are a variety of business forms that can potentially be used to start a business.
 The most common entities used are corporations and limited liability companies.
 If formed and maintained correctly, both corporations and limited liability companies can offer certain protection to business owners with respect to their business.

 I Have Selected My Type of Entity, What’s Next?

 Incorporating a Corporation; Forming a Limited Liability Company